Programme | Block 2

-Digital is the most disruptive trend of the past decades.
-A trend that offers civil society a high number of opportunities, but challenges at the same time.
-Now, with the COVID-19 pandemic, we are prompted, even more, to look at digital ways of working.
+The digital revolution is the most disruptive trend of the past decades.
+A trend that offers civil society a lot of new opportunities, but raises challenges at the same time.
+Now, with the COVID-19 pandemic, we are prompted even more to look at digital ways of working.
 What are the most inspiring digital products or services that contribute to an inclusive, just, collaborative and sustainable world?
-What can civic society organisations learn from best practices of the use of data and digital technology in sustainable and inclusive development?
+What can civic society organisations learn from best practices on the use of data and digital technology in sustainable and inclusive development?
 In this session, we will dive into these questions and share ideas and inspiration about digital tools for civic action.
 For more information about the programme of block 2, see below.
 Note: this programme will be updated in the run-up to the Festival.

 What is a Festival without some network opportunities?
 Well, during the Festival we will have plenty, ‘bring your own coffee’ style.
 From 14.30 we open the virtual doors for you.
 Talk with other participants in the chat, drop your burning questions beforehand in the Q&A, or build on your network and make new connections in the chat carrousel, in which you will be randomly connected to other participants.

 The internet is broken but we can fix it